Important Locations for Biodiversity

 Forvie NNR © Lorne Gill / NatureScot

-Statutory designated sites of importance are particularly important places for the protection and enhancement of biodiversity, and are valued by society
+Statutory designated sites of importance are particularly important locations for the protection and enhancement of biodiversity, and are valued by society

 Lina-Elvira Back